camba1/gotemp/README.md

 - `globalUtils`: Generic utilities shared package
 - `nats`: NATS dockerfile and configuration
 - `postgres`: Volumes mounted to the PostgreSQL DB container as well as data initialization scripts
+- `product`: Product master data service
 - `promotion`: Promotion service to track product discounts (this is the first service that was built)
+- `redis`: Volumes mounted on the redis container as well as config files (if any)
 - `timescaleDB`: Volumes mounted to the Timescale DB container as well as data initialization scripts
 - `user`: User and authentication service